agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 my own dimensions, I shall start with some output dimensions that an STM has provided (in the mission) and get some more from criticalthinking.org.
-I scanned the whole of [criticalthinking.org](criticalthinking.org) and along with STM's suggestion (in the section 'Mission') and we have the
+I scanned the whole of [criticalthinking.org](criticalthinking.org) and along with STM's suggestion (in the section 'Mission') we have the
 following:

 1. state one point at a time